Khams Tibetan: Dialects

-These have relatively low mutual intelligibility, but are close enough that they are usually considered a single language.
-Khamba and Tseku are more divergent, but classified with Khams by Tournadre.
+Khamba is more divergent, but classified with Khams by George Van Driem.

+The various varieties of Khams Tibetan have relatively low mutual intelligibility.
+Sun (2026) does not consider Khams Tibetan to be a unified monophyletic taxon, but rather a polyphyletic grouping.

 Several other languages are spoken by Tibetans in the Khams region: Dongwang Tibetan language and the Rgyalrong languages.

 The phonologies and vocabularies of the Bodgrong, Dartsendo, dGudzong, Khyungpo (Khromtshang), Lhagang Rangakha, Sangdam, Sogpho, sKobsteng, sPomtserag, Tsharethong, and Yangthang dialects of Kham Tibetan have been documented by Hiroyuki Suzuki.